JayvonK/PuppyRestaurant/README.md

 - Puppy Restaurant

-- Recreated a website for a Puppy Restuarant using html and css.
+- Recreated a website for a Puppy Restaurant using html and css.
 We all collaborated together for the first time using branches in github, which was a challenge, for this project

 - After the peer review from Isaiah, we fixed all the minor critiques Isaiah said we had